-Further activities will take place with the purpose of verification, before a final period of analyses and reporting, culminating in the Standards, subject content and final report being delivered to the Foundation at the end of August 2016.
+Further activities have been taking place with the purpose of verification, before a final period of analyses and reporting, culminating in the Standards, subject content and final report being delivered to the Foundation at the end of October 2016.

 The Foundation will then take forward the next phase of the Reform Programme, which will focus on new core curricula, and building on training materials and CPD for teachers and trainers.